Help us improve! Tell us what stamps or features would make this website more useful for you!

 Themes

-To commemorate this rich architectural heritage, the Department of Posts is bringing out 16 Commemorative Postage Stamps showcasing iconic stepwells from different parts of the country.
+To commemorate this extraordinary heritage, the Department of Posts is issuing a set of 16 Commemorative Postage Stamps along with a Miniature Sheet showcasing iconic stepwells from different parts of the country.

 Iconic Stepwells Featured on the Stamps